Monday, May 18, 2015

 What looked like a standard slasher movie with a baseball theme, imagine my surprise on how serious, sullen, and dark Billy Club ended up as a movie.
 Could this be a good thing in terms of production, or a bad thing in terms of my taste?

 We then shift our attention to four friends reunited at their home town, paying respect to their late little league team mates and coach who were all victims of a brutal massacre 15 years ago.
-The perpetrator, a bullied team mate named Billy Haskins, was caught the very night of his little spree and was sent away at a loonie bin where the four believes he is staying for good.
-Little do they know, Billy found his way out, still with vengeance in his mind, patiently murdering off each league member with his trusted nailed and rigged bat.
-It’s only a matter of time before Billy made his way to their sleepy town and silence all that remains of the team.
+The perpetrator, a bullied team mate named Billy Haskins, was caught the very night of his little spree and was sent away to a loonie bin where the four believes he is staying for good.
+Little do they know, Billy found a way out, still with vengeance in his mind, patiently murdering off each league member with his trusted nailed and rigged bat.
+It’s only a matter of time before Billy makes his way to their sleepy town and silence all that remains of the team for good.

-The fact that the killer dresses up as an umpire and wields an ingenious murder weapon would have been a red mark for a cheesy ride but, as mentioned, Billy Club is anything but that.
+The fact that the killer dresses up as an umpire and wields an ingenious murder weapon would have been an easy mark for a cheesy ride but, as mentioned, Billy Club is anything but that.
 The story has a good and patient look into the lives of our future corpses, showing how close they are as friends and how they are not all that perfect as a human being.
-Best way to describe our casts is that they’re simply stuck; they’re haunted and living in the past, hardly making anything for themselves which adds a sense of depth to these characters and makes them quite sympathetic if one would be patient enough to overlook some of their annoying quirks.
+Best way to describe our casts is that they’re simply stuck; they’re haunted by the past, hardly making anything for themselves which adds a sense of depth to these characters and makes them quite sympathetic if one would be patient enough to overlook some of their annoying quirks.

-Perhaps the only thing that didn't work well for me in this film was the so-called “humor”; with the film being serious in its tone most of the time, it’s hard to find any of its jokes to be all that funny and I found myself more engrossed on how the story ends after all of this to notice any of the supposed humor.
+Perhaps the only thing that didn't work well for me in this film was the so-called “humor”; with it being serious in its tone most of the time, it’s hard to find any of the jokes to be all that funny and I found myself more engrossed on how the story ends after all of this to notice any of the supposed funnies.
 I guess what I’m saying is that the atmosphere worked so well in bringing the dread and intrigue that the attempts to add some light-heartedness in this film seem futile.
 Not saying this is an overly bad thing but it may be a subject of taste.

-Much like the 2010 indie President’s Day, I found Billy Club worthy of my patience ever since I first read about it back at 2013, where it never failed in delivering all the goods one should find in a slasher movie; interesting and well-developed characters, a menacing looking killer, kills that are quite right, and a story that sounds basic but executed competently.
+Much like the 2010 indie President’s Day, I found Billy Club worthy of my patience ever since I first read about it back at 2013.
+It didn't fail to deliver all the goods one should find in a slasher movie; interesting and well-developed characters, a menacing looking killer, kills that are quite right, and a story that sounds basic but executed competently.
 Worth the wait and the viewing!

 1 male bashed on the head with a nailed bat